 In this post, you’ll learn some helpful home extension design tips you can apply for your residential property.

 1. Secondary Storey Extension for Limited Space

-According to Watara Homes, a second storey extension is an extension style that is suitable for homeowners who want to maintain their current block space.
+According to Watara Homes, a second story extension is an extension style that is suitable for homeowners who want to maintain their current block space.
 It is highly recommended for smaller lot houses with less than 600 per square meter block size.

 Whether you want a partial or full vertical expansion, a major challenge is matching it into your current house design.
-As much as possible, avoid looking unsightly, blocky, or tacking on without thinking about overall home design impact.
+As much as possible, avoid looking unsightly, blocky, or tacking on without thinking about the overall home design impact.

 Will the existing ground floor work well with the new floor?
 Do you need to modify your existing fittings such as doors and windows?
 Tackling your concerns with an architect and interior designer will help you check some design options available before finalizing the contract.

 Here are some tips when adding a second story extension: